Periods of Hodge structures and special values of the gamma function

+Let us keep the notation of Theorem \ref{maintheoA}, and write $G$ for the group generated by the automorphism $g$.
+By Lemma \ref{blows}, we may assume that there exists a simple normal crossings divisor $E$ on $X$ such that $G$ acts freely on the complement $V=X \setminus E$ and with order strictly less than $d$ on the cohomology of $E$.
+Since the diagram commutes and all the maps are $G$-equivariant, we deduce that

-Since $G$ acts on the cohomology of $E$ with order strictly less than $d$, one has for all $\lambda \in (\ZZ/d)^\times$.
-To compute the right hand side, we observe that the quotient of $V$ by the action of $G$ is now a smooth quasi-projective variety $U$, and that the quotient map $V \to U$ is an unramified cyclic cover of $U$.
-Let $Z$ be a smooth projective variety over $\alg$, containing $U$ as the complement of a normal crossings divisor $D_{red}$, with irreducible components $D_i$.
-Let $\pi: Y \to Z$ be the normalization of $X$ in the fraction field of $U$.
-Then $\pi: Y \to Z$ is isomorphic to a cyclic cover constructed out of a line bundle $\Lcal$ and a divisor $D$ with support $D_{red}$ by the procedure described in \S\ref{prel}.
-Thus, the statement follows from Corollary \ref{cs} and from the fact that the horizontal arrows in the second line of \eqref{lediag} are morphisms of Hodge structures.
+Let $U$ denote the quotient $V \slash G$.
+Since $G$ acts freely, $U$ is a smooth quasi-projective variety over $K$ and $V$ is an unramified cyclic cover of $U$.
+Let $Z$ be a smooth projective variety over $K$ containing $U$ as the complement of a normal crossings divisor with irreducible components $(D_i)_{i \in I}$, and consider the normalization $Y$ of $Z$ in the fraction field of $V$.
+Then the action of $G$ extends to $Y$, and the normalization map $\pi \colon Y \to Z$ exhibits $Z$ as the quotient of $Y$ by $G$.